 Which book do you think will win Book of the Year in each category?
 Have students vote.
-I love this visual and physical voting option, using clear containers and foam cubes, though obviously I would need a lot more containers to cover all the books and categories.
+A visual and physical voting option involves using clear containers and foam cubes, though you would need a lot of containers to cover all the books and categories.
 Perhaps one category per day?
 Alternatively stickers on a wall chart would work.
 Or, if you want to award a winner for a correct guess, use a form that can be filled out:

 Name…………….
 Category (i.e. Picture Book)…………….
 Title of book you think will win………………….

 Scattergories: Choose a letter or draw one randomly.
 Then fill out the form as fast as you can, or buzz out your answers in game-show style.

 - An Australian author ……..

 - A shortlisted book or author……..

 - A book that has been made into a movie……